headspace

 Family and friends also play an important role in a young person’s journey.
 This Welcome Pack – Family and Friends introduces those important to you to our services and how they can provide and find further support and resources.

-Our Centre is located in Hamilton at 48 Thompson St, in the street section between Gray St and French St, not far from the Hamilton Botanic Gardens.
+Our Centre is located in Hamilton at 48 Thompson Street, in the street section between Gray Street and French Street, not far from the Hamilton Botanic Gardens.

 Street parking is available, along with free parking to the back of the site in the Woolworths carpark.